joejag/are-we-really-engineers-slides/notes/overview.md

 ========================

 ## Cultivation
- * A few other metaphors have been suggested: art, music, craft, pottery.
+ * A few other metaphors have been suggested: art, music, craft, pottery, Grace Hopper said it's like planning dinner..
 I suggest an agricultural one...
  * Developers are more like gardeners as suggested in the Pragmatic Programmer (growing OO systems, prune undesirable wayward bits, sometimes removing a big bit the architect put in)
  * Managers are more like farmers. (they cannot perfectly predict, just create the conditions that things will flourish). (gag: factory farming)